Cover Image for NeuroWorks 2026 - Scalable Neurotechnology: Innovation, Translation and Transformative Treatments

 Neurotech is developing rapidly, with devices offering more precision and greater potential for scaling.
 Our flagship forum will provide a focused examination of the field’s direction by showcasing cutting-edge technological advances, as well as highlighting the importance of aligning clinical needs early in the development of technologies.

-This event aims to drive insight and collaboration across disciplines by purposeful exchanges with structured networking, informal discussions, and showcases selected from offered contributions from across the UK-neurotech ecosystem.
+This interactive meeting aims to drive insight and collaboration across disciplines by purposeful exchanges with structured networking, informal discussions, and showcases selected from offered contributions.
+It will also provide an in-depth exploration of neurotech through a mix of presentations, panel discussions, problem-solving sessions and showcases.

 Who should attend?